Vodka (horse): Breeding

 Vodka was foaled on 4 April 2004 at Country Bokujo in Shizunai, Hokkaido.
-She was a bay mare by the 2002 Tokyo Yushun (Derby) winner, Tanino Gimlet out of Tanino Sister by Rousillon (USA).
+She was a bay mare with a white blaze by the 2002 Tokyo Yushun (Derby) winner, Tanino Gimlet out of Tanino Sister by Rousillon (USA).
+Her owner named her "Vodka" because he wanted her to be stronger than her father, named after the cocktail gimlet.
+He dropped the crown name "Tanino" when naming Vodka as he feared it would dilute the impact of her name.

+Vodka would be sent to be trained under Katsuhiko Sumii.